tobami/littlechef/README.md

 You may think of this like a pocket Chef that doesn't need a Chef Server.
-Just your local kitchen with all your cookbooks, roles data bags and nodes, which will get rsynced to a node each time you start a Chef Solo configuration run with the bundled 'fix' command.
+Just your local kitchen with all your cookbooks, roles data bags and nodes, which will get rsynced to a node each time you start a Chef Solo configuration run with the bundled `fix` command.

 It also adds features to Chef Solo that are currently only available for Chef Server users: data bag search, and node search.